Quantitative weak mixing for random substitution tilings: Introduction and statement of results

-For reasons that I do not fully understand, there has been some contention as to what the definition of a crystal should be \cite{lifshitz:what}.
-A prevailing view is that a crystal should have long-range positional order which can be infered from the existence of Braggs peaks in the Fourier spectrum of the solid.
+At the beginning of this century there was some contention as to what the definition of a crystal should be \cite{lifshitz:what}.
+A prevailing view has emerged, requiring a crystal to have long-range positional order which can be infered from the existence of Braggs peaks in the Fourier spectrum of the solid.
 If tilings serve as mathematical models of crystals, then this means that tilings with some discrete spectrum are candidates for being models for crystals.
 The results in this paper show that, left to our own devices and constructing tilings at random, we are almost surely not constructing models for any type of crystal.
 I think this makes both crystals and tilings constructed at random special.